-Tracy Tran, Senior Project Manager, tracy.tran@slcgov.com.
+Kate Werrett, Project Manager, kate.werrett@slcgov.com

 Application documents must be clearly labeled to correspond with the Application Component Sections outlined in Section 4.1.
+Proposals submitted later than 5:00 PM on Wednesday, January 3, 2024, either due to human or technological error, will not be considered.